csesoc/constitution/README.md

         3.1.2 One (1) Secretary;
         3.1.3 One (1) Treasurer; and
         3.1.4 One (1) Arc Delegate;
-    3.2 A member is permitted to hold no more than one (1) Executive position.
+    3.2 A memer is permitted to hold no more than one (1) Executive position.
     3.3 The Executive shall be responsible for the following duties:
         3.3.1 Ensuring that through the activities of the Society’s working groups, its aims are being fulfilled; and